 - Refuse to accept anything less than the absolute best possible outcome for your case

-If you or a loved one has been charged with a white collar crime, you need an experienced Los Angeles white collar crime lawyer working with you to help make sure you get the best possible outcome for you and your family.
-Call the Simmrin Law Group at 310-997-4688 or use our contact form for a free case evaluation.
-We’re available to help you 24/7.
+If you or a loved one has been charged with a white-collar crime, you need an experienced Los Angeles white-collar crime lawyer working with you.
+A white-collar crime lawyer can help make sure you get the best possible outcome for yourself and your family.
+Call the Simmrin Law Group or use our contact form to schedule a free case evaluation.
+We’re available to help 24/7.